Gosfilmofond: History

-In 2015, leaders of the organization planned a rival to the Cannes Film Festival that would highlight films from the BRIC nations.
+In 2015, leaders of the organization planned a rival to the Cannes Film Festival that would highlight films from the BRICS nations.

 In 2018, the Gosfilmofond celebrated its 70th anniversary.

 Festival

 Since 1997, Gosfilmofond has been holding the Belye Stolby Festival.
 The festival takes place every year in the last week of January.
 The main objective of the festival is to show films from the state collection of the Russian Federation.
 The festival also shows new movies made on the basis of the Gosfilmofond's collection and films, using film materials from private collections and foreign national film archives.

 The festival has no special jury.
 The winners of the festival are determined by secret voting of its participants and guests, including traditionally members of the Guild of Film Critics of Russia, historians and theorists of cinema, film journalists.